Size guide

 If the shoe doesn't fit:

 If you followed our recommended measurements from the start, there are usually no fitting issues when the shoe is received.
-However, if you still need to return it, we offer 30 days return policy from the delivery date, so you can feel confident in your purchase.
+However, if you still need to return or exchange it, we offer free exchanges as well as a 30-day return policy from the delivery date, so you can feel confident in your purchase.